Review what damages a plaintiff is entitled to.

 - Shareholder with the law firm of Shepard, Smith, Kohlmyer & Hand, P.A. in Orlando, Florida, where he has served as corporate counsel for an Atlanta-based collection agency

-- Been in private practice for 28 years and has been defending various businesses against TCPA Class litigation since 2008
+- Has been in private practice for 30 years and has been defending various businesses against TCPA Class litigation since 2008

 - Represented corporations, collection agencies, debt buyers, and credit reporting agencies in other compliance-related matters relating to TCPA issues

 - Has had the privilege to serve as either lead counsel or co-counsel in numerous TCPA matters, in addition to also being the lead counsel in key district court opinions

 - Served in various leadership positions with ACA International and is the past president of the Florida Collectors Association

 - Certified as an arbitrator in international commercial litigation cases, including business litigation, commercial arbitration, and public entity defense litigation